coderefinery/cmake/_episodes/11-generators.md

 ## CMake generators

-A CMake Generator is responsible for writing the input files for a native build system.
+- A CMake Generator is responsible for writing the input files for a native build system.

-The list of CMake generators is long and Unix Makefiles is only one of them.
+- The list of CMake generators is long and Unix Makefiles is only one of them.

-CMake makes it possible to use the native build environment.
+- CMake makes it possible to use the native build environment.

-Command-line build tool generators:
+### Command-line build tool generators

 - Borland Makefiles
 - MSYS Makefiles